Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of FIP infection

-• Ensure that feline populations are free of FIP
+• Help ensure that feline populations are free of FeCV and FIP

-• Early prevention of spread of this virus among a population
+• Early prevention of spread of these viruses among a population

 References: